An

 immigration

-it became my station for 3+ years where I also signed away 18+ years of my life to the Army
+it became my Army station for over 3 years where I had also signed away 18+ years of my life to the Army

 While this may all seem sort of small, my assigned station was to help *ensure* that the